kiangkiangkiang/Machine-Learning-Model-Serving/05_build_MLOps_platform/README.md

 To recap, our service aims to automatically trigger the training process when new data is added and seamlessly switch to the latest version of the model as a service.

-**Thus, this phase primarily involves setting up our training database and writing the Trigger into the internal database.** When the **Trigger** is activated, we plan to invoke the **Airflow** service to manage the entire workflow (Training -> Model Version Switch).
+**Thus, this phase primarily involves setting up our training database and writing the Trigger into the internal database.** When the **Trigger** is activated, we plan to invoke the **Airflow** service to manage the entire workflow (Data Update -> Training -> Model Version Switch).

+For more details, please refer to the `./db` folder.

 ## 4. Model Endpoint

 ## 5. Airflow